 - Please keep your public displays of affection rated PG-13.

 - The display of bondage gear or fetish clothing in public is controversial, but acceptable at the convention.
 We would recommend that it is most appropriate in the evenings.
 However, please keep kink play in a private room to avoid non-consensual experiences for others.

 - Proper attire shall be worn at all times in public and function areas which includes covering all bits that would have to be covered if one were outdoors.
 Further, all attendees must wear footwear on the main floor at all times.
 Failure to be properly attired could mean immediate removal from the premises by the hotel without refund.

 - All Penguicon attendees must purchase a Penguicon badge and wear that badge at all times when attending Penguicon events or using convention event spaces.

 - Forging, duplicating, or sharing Penguicon badges is not permitted.

 As part of our hospitality, Penguicon may serve alcoholic beverages in the Consuites.
 There may also be other events that will do so.
-We ask that everyone observe the law and follow these rules regarding alcohol.
+We require that everyone observe the law and follow these rules:

 - Penguicon will be checking IDs before serving any alcoholic beverages.
-In Michigan you must be 21 or over in order to drink.
+You must be 21 or over in order to drink in Michigan.

-- Proof of age will be required at the point of service, not during registration.
-In other words, you must bring your ID to the ConSuite and to parties in order to drink.
-Con badges will NOT indicate age or be accepted as proof of age.
+- Proof of age will be required to be served alcohol at the point of service, not during registration.
+In other words, you must bring your ID to the ConSuite in order to drink.
+Con badges will NOT be accepted as proof of age.
 Acceptable forms of ID are drivers’ licenses, state issued picture IDs, military IDs, and passports.

 - Violations of state drinking laws will not be tolerated.